Downsview: History

 The military base and the de Havilland company, including the runway and all buildings, was closed and sold to Bombardier Aerospace in 1994.
 Bombardier has been manufacturing and testing commercial aircraft on the site since then.
 Some 1000 de Havilland DH 98 Mosquito aircraft were built by the company at Downsview during the Second World War.

 On August 10, 2008, just before 4 a.m., massive explosions occurred at the Sunrise Propane Industrial Gases propane facility, at 54 Murray Rd., located immediately north-east of the intersection of Keele Street and Wilson Avenue.
 An employee of the facility and a firefighter were killed as a result of the explosions.
 Mayor David Miller had publicly expressed his condolences to the families of the victims shortly thereafter.

 Redevelopment of the Downsview Complex began in 2011.
-The redevelopment of the complex saw the completion of the Humber River Hospital, which was opened in 2015.
+The redevelopment of the complex saw the completion of the Humber River Hospital, which opened in 2015.
 The acute care hospital is situated on Wilson Avenue and Keele Street.